abbylewis/GHG_depth_profile_data/README.md

-# GHG_depth_profile_data
+# GHG depth profile data

-Profile data for greenhouse gases in lakes worldwide
+This repository contains code used in a data manuscript about greenhouse gas concentrations in lakes worldwide.